 Bob Ross’s Enduring Legacy and Inspiration

 Today, Bob Ross is as popular as ever.
 His good nature, kind personality and genuine skill continue to inspire artists worldwide.
-As a landscape photographer, I think back to my childhood when I watched Bob Ross on TV and was continuously amazed at how he could create something so beautiful in front of my eyes.
+As a fine art landscape photographer, I think back to my childhood when I watched Bob Ross on TV and was continuously amazed at how he could create something so beautiful in front of my eyes.
 Each time I watched, I was doubtful that the heavy brushstrokes and blobs of paint would turn into a fantastic landscape scene.
 Then, with a few more strokes and daubs of paint, Bob was able to bring the canvas to life with vivid, colorful landscapes.
 Oftentimes, halfway through the painting I would think “that is perfect, he should stop right there.”
 Bob would then paint a foreground and trees, adding dimensionality and depth to the scene.
 As I compose photographic scenes in nature today, I try to channel my inner Bob Ross and find “happy little trees” to frame my scenes, all while appreciating the beauty that surrounds me.
 I imagine Bob felt similarly when creating his own inspired art.

 “You can do anything you want to do.
 This is your world.” – Bob Ross